rust-lang/rust/doc/tutorial.md

 types.

 > ***Note:*** The following code makes use of tuples (`(float, float)`) which
-> are explained later.
-For now you can think of tuples as a list of items.
+> are explained in section 5.3.
+For now you can think of tuples as a list of
+> items.

 ~~~~
 fn angle(vector: (float, float)) -> float {